Think you're a SIP superstar? Test your know-how in this tricky terminology test.

 How to take the test:

 After reading each question, take a guess at the answer and then click the link to see if you're correct.
 Not quite a SIP superstar yet?
-Our team of Experts are ready to answer all your SIP questions, so
+Our team of Experts are ready to answer all your SIP questions, so send them in.
+In the meantime you can check out our three-part Introduction to SIP series to get up to speed on SIP basics.

 1. This is an add-on to the Session Initiation Protocol (SIP) that some industry insiders predict will be the basis for a new Instant Messaging and Presence Protocol (IMPP).